zzhng107/what-to-eat/backend/README.md

+1. Run "npm install" to install the modules
-run "npm start" to start the server
+2. Run "npm start" to start the server